ggordham/ora-presentations/perflab-ECO/README.md

-# perflab-ECOE
+# perflab-ECO
-Scripts from the ECOE performance tuning lab Feb 22, 2022
+Scripts from the ECO performance tuning lab Feb 22, 2022

 These scripts are mostly based on examples from the Oracle example github repository: https://github.com/oracle/oracle-db-examples